 - Individuals with a positive outlook and realistic expectations.

-The best way to determine if you are a candidate for this procedure is through a consultation with a plastic surgeon at NYC Surgical Associates.
+The best way to determine if you are a candidate for this procedure is through a consultation with a plastic surgeon at City Surgical Care.

 How do I prepare for an arm lift/brachioplasty?